Great West Life Assurance Co. Can Sells 9,088 Shares of OraSure Technologies, Inc. (NASDAQ:OSUR)

 Great West Life Assurance Co.
-Can decreased its holdings in shares of OraSure Technologies, Inc. (NASDAQ:OSUR) by 10.4% in the 3rd quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 78,249 shares of the medical instruments supplier’s stock after selling 9,088 shares during the period.
+Can lessened its stake in OraSure Technologies, Inc. (NASDAQ:OSUR) by 10.4% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 78,249 shares of the medical instruments supplier’s stock after selling 9,088 shares during the period.
 Great West Life Assurance Co.
 Can’s holdings in OraSure Technologies were worth $952,000 as of its most recent SEC filing.

-Other hedge funds have also recently modified their holdings of the company.
-NEXT Financial Group Inc purchased a new position in OraSure Technologies during the 3rd quarter valued at about $121,000.
-ProShare Advisors LLC purchased a new position in OraSure Technologies during the 3rd quarter valued at about $122,000.
-Shikiar Asset Management Inc. purchased a new position in OraSure Technologies during the 3rd quarter valued at about $189,000.
-BNP Paribas Arbitrage SA grew its holdings in shares of OraSure Technologies by 370.6% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 18,253 shares of the medical instruments supplier’s stock worth $222,000 after acquiring an additional 14,374 shares during the period.
-Finally, Engineers Gate Manager LP purchased a new position in shares of OraSure Technologies during the 2nd quarter worth approximately $214,000.
-95.13% of the stock is owned by hedge funds and other institutional investors.
+Other large investors have also made changes to their positions in the company.
+6 Meridian purchased a new position in OraSure Technologies during the 3rd quarter valued at about $264,000.
+Principal Financial Group Inc. grew its holdings in shares of OraSure Technologies by 13.6% during the 2nd quarter.
+Principal Financial Group Inc. now owns 531,982 shares of the medical instruments supplier’s stock worth $6,187,000 after acquiring an additional 63,679 shares during the period.
+Two Sigma Advisers LP grew its holdings in shares of OraSure Technologies by 16.0% during the 2nd quarter.
+Two Sigma Advisers LP now owns 462,997 shares of the medical instruments supplier’s stock worth $5,385,000 after acquiring an additional 63,877 shares during the period.
+Advisor Group Holdings Inc. grew its holdings in shares of OraSure Technologies by 207.8% during the 2nd quarter.
+Advisor Group Holdings Inc. now owns 31,363 shares of the medical instruments supplier’s stock worth $365,000 after acquiring an additional 21,172 shares during the period.
+Finally, FMR LLC grew its holdings in shares of OraSure Technologies by 159.4% during the 2nd quarter.
+FMR LLC now owns 1,780,000 shares of the medical instruments supplier’s stock worth $20,701,000 after acquiring an additional 1,093,687 shares during the period.
+Institutional investors own 95.13% of the company’s stock.

 OraSure Technologies (NASDAQ:OSUR) last released its quarterly earnings data on Wednesday, November 4th.
 The medical instruments supplier reported $0.01 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.06) by $0.07.
 The business had revenue of $48.01 million for the quarter, compared to analysts’ expectations of $39.20 million.
 OraSure Technologies had a negative return on equity of 3.08% and a negative net margin of 1.57%.
 The firm’s quarterly revenue was up 33.4% on a year-over-year basis.
 During the same period in the prior year, the firm posted $0.21 EPS.
 Research analysts predict that OraSure Technologies, Inc. will post -0.27 earnings per share for the current fiscal year.